josecastro04/josecastro04/README.md

 Computer Science student
 ------------------------
 I have been learning to code for 4 years.
 At the beginning (when I was in High School) I started coding with C#, which it was my first programming language at that time.
 At present, I am in university where I have learned Haskell and C.
-I’m a proactive person, always trying to learn some new programming languages and I’m currently learning GO.
+I’m a proactive person, always trying to learn some new programming languages and I’m currently learning Java.

 * 🌍  I'm based in Braga, Portugal.
 * 🚀  I'm currently working on [E-commerce API](http://github.com/josecastro04/E-commerce-API)